goblinhack/c-plus-plus-serializer/README.md

     }
 </pre>

-Custom classes are easy to add also:
+Custom classes are easy to serialize also:

 <pre>
     class Custom {